 Probates applications are being processed in the usual manner.

 The BVI is currently open to international visitors.
-The entry requirements include quarantine at approved accommodations, Polymerase Chain Reaction testing, medical travel insurance that includes COVID-19 coverage and contact tracking through mobile phones and wearable devices.
+The entry requirements include quarantine at approved accommodations, Polymerase Chain Reaction (PCR) testing, medical travel insurance that includes Covid-19 coverage and contact tracking through mobile phones and wearable devices.

 The BVI Financial Services Commission (Commission) has adjusted levels of services as follows:

 The Financial Services (Exceptional Circumstances) Act, 2020 (FS Act) came into force on 28 March 2020 and was gazetted on 2 April 2020.
 The FS Act and the Financial Services (Exceptional Circumstances) Order, 2020 (Order) includes a structure that allows for stability of financial services operations, conducted in and from the BVI during extraordinary situations and permits relocation in the BVI or elsewhere and will modify certain regulatory obligations.
-The provisions of and measures introduced under the FS Act was initially extended beyond 31 July 2020 for a period of three months ending on 31 October 2020 and has been recently been further extended to 31 March 2021.
+The provisions of and measures introduced under the FS Act has been further extended to 30 September 2021.

 The Financing and Money Services (Amendment) Act, 2020 introduces a transaction levy of 7% on the gross amount of each money transmission out of the BVI.

-On 18 March 2020, the British Virgin Islands’ International Tax Authority (ITA) issued a press release to the effect that it does not propose to make any changes to previously announced deadlines.
-However, the ITA intends to adopt a reasonable and practical approach where legal entities are obliged to make adjustments to their operating practices in order to mitigate the threats from COVID-19 and the ITA will not seek to prejudice those entities which temporarily adjust their normal operating practices so as to mitigate the threats of the COVID-19 outbreak.
+The British Virgin Islands’ International Tax Authority (ITA) does not propose to make any changes to previously announced deadlines.
+However, the ITA intends to adopt a reasonable and practical approach where legal entities are obliged to make adjustments to their operating practices in order to mitigate the threats from Covid-19 and the ITA will not seek to prejudice those entities which temporarily adjust their normal operating practices so as to mitigate the threats of the Covid-19 outbreak.

 Any arrangements that are put in place would be temporary and persons are therefore urged to continue to make every effort to comply with all requirements (including filing deadlines) except where the practical and reasonable approach is necessary to manage the threat of the outbreak.

-On 27 March 2020, the ITA issued a follow-up press release providing further particulars that should be borne in mind with respect to economic substance, repeating the above-stated reminder that any arrangements that are put in place would only be temporary:
+The ITA provided further particulars that should be borne in mind with respect to economic substance, repeating the above-stated reminder that any arrangements that are put in place would only be temporary: